purdue-cs193-fall-2019/homework-1-Seprentiss/index.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+#  Spencer Prentiss's first CS193 home work!

+- The Instructors of CS193 LE 4 are seem really nice
+- My PSO TS's were really helpfull
+- The class seems like it will be helpfull in showing me how to not only succeed at Purdue but also in a CS career